 Therefore, it’s important to gain a clear understanding of what type of network you’ll need for your blockchain application.
 While secure and suited for compliance requirements, private networks also need to be tightly controlled and have more identity and access controls.
 Meanwhile, public networks achieve better levels of decentralization and distribution possibilities.

 Blockchain technology is no stranger to cyberattacks even with a highly secure transaction ledger.
 This is possible through a number of ways such as code exploitation, stolen keys, or vulnerabilities in employee computers.
 A venture capital fund that operated with blockchain technology lost approximately USD 60 million of Ethereum because of code exploitation.
 At least USD 73 million worth of bitcoins were stolen from a cryptocurrency exchange, most likely due to stolen private keys.
 Another cryptocurrency was hacked through a vulnerability found in its employee computer, losing USD 8.7 million worth of Bitcoin.
+Crypto exchange hacks have existed since the origin of the very first crypto exchanges, and some are so prominent that they leave a dent in the crypto exchange hack history.

 - Risks associated with smart contracts